-You can have your stroller delivered to most hotels within three to four miles around Disneyland.
+You can have your stroller delivered to most hotels within three to four miles of Disneyland.
 City Stroller Rentals may also deliver to hotels outside of that area.
 For some hotels, you do not need to be present for drop-off and pickup.
 For others, you need to meet the vendor.
 As of Dec.
 1, 2019, Disneyland Resort Hotel guests must meet most outside vendors in person at specified locations for delivery and pickup, except for ScooterBug rentals.

 - Pooh Corner